Listen to many of the social media "experts" out there and social media is a chore, a hassle and even---dare I say it? A NIGHTMARE.

 Where: W.A.N.A.
 Digital Classroom

-When: THURSDAY March 30th, 7:00 PM E.S.T. to 9:00 P.M.
+When: THURSDAY OCTOBER 26th, 7:00 PM E.S.T. to 9:00 P.M.
 EST

-Blogging is one of the most powerful forms of social media.
 Twitter could flitter and Facebook could fold but the blog will remain so long as we have an Internet.
 The blog has been going strong since the 90s and it's one of the best ways to establish a brand and then harness the power of that brand to drive book sales.

 The best part is, done properly, a blog plays to a writer's strengths.
 Writers write.

 Oh it is also the easiest of all forms of social media to monetize and the more love you give it, the more it will give back.